Team

 Lecuona achieved his first podium in the category at his second Round in 2022 (Assen), Vierge at the second Round of 2023 (Indonesia) and both battled in the top five on many occasions.

 Having made an impression on and off the track for their talent, speed, and positive attitude, Lecuona and Vierge were reconfirmed by Team HRC for the 2024 and 2025 seasons.
 The first half of the 2024 championship proved challenging for both riders, but the duo remained focused, with the results picking up significantly over the second part of the season.
 Additional testing sessions for the team paid off, with both Xavi and Iker consistently fighting for the top five over the last five rounds.
 The squad’s hard work culminated in a podium for Iker at Estoril, when he crossed the line third in race 1.
-Team HRC is keen to maintain this momentum and build on the positive progress seen in 2024 as it heads into the 2025 Superbike World Championship with the same rider line-up.

 Honda WorldSBK Podiums